 Denise Yull completed her EdD in the Graduate School of Education at Binghamton University.
-Her scholarly research interests focus on Black students, schooling and educational contexts; role of Black identity on educational outcomes for Black students; and multicultural education.
-The objectives of her dissertation, Black American Intergenerational Perspectives on Education, Black Identity and Whiteness: A Sociocultural and Historical Analysis, were to (1) explore the sociocultural contexts and experiences of Black Americans and their perspectives on the quality and value of education in their lives, and (2) better understand how the sociohistorical idea that Blacks are inferior has influenced the perception and disenfranchisement of Black youth in the U.S. educational system.
+Her scholarly research interests focus on black students, schooling and educational contexts; role of black identity on educational outcomes for black students; and multicultural education.
+The objectives of her dissertation, Black American Intergenerational Perspectives on Education, Black Identity and Whiteness: A Sociocultural and Historical Analysis, were to (1) explore the sociocultural contexts and experiences of black Americans and their perspectives on the quality and value of education in their lives, and (2) better understand how the sociohistorical idea that backs are inferior has influenced the perception and disenfranchisement of black youth in the U.S. educational system.

 - EdD,MA, Binghamton University

 - BS,State University of New York at Buffalo